dusktreader/flask-praetorian/docs/tutorial_refresh.rst

 The 'access' lifespan is the length of time that a token can access protected endpoints before it needs to be refreshed.

-The 'refresh' lifespan is the length of teim taht a token can be refreshed before an entirely new token must be provisioned by 'logging in'.
+The 'refresh' lifespan is the length of time that a token can be refreshed before an entirely new token must be provisioned by 'logging in'.

 Both of these lifespans are encoded directly in the JWT.
-The lifespans that are provisioned are configured with the ``JWT_ACCESS_LIFESPAN`` and ``JWT_REFRESH_LIESPAN`` configuration settings for the flask app.
+The lifespans that are provisioned are configured with the ``JWT_ACCESS_LIFESPAN`` and ``JWT_REFRESH_LIFESPAN`` configuration settings for the flask app.
 The example app configures these like so:

 .. literalinclude:: ../example/refresh.py